Monday, July 15, 2013

 Make use of media, email, Facebook, Twitter, Google, create a YouTube channel.
 Be sure to track sites like Yelp, Urbanspoon and Trip Advisor comment on the negative and praise the positive comments.

-Have a special dining evening "with a special menu for that night" while the regular menu at regular price is also available.
+Have a special evening menu "with a special menu for that night" while the regular menu at regular price is also available.
+Some establishments create a dining menu that is costed correctly and that is what is offered at the “discounted price” while all other menu items are sold at listed price.